wisq/minecraft-scripts/README.md

 Security concerns
 -----------------

-When specifying options on the command line — especially passwords like `--rcon-password` — remeber that **every user on your server** can see the options you're using.
+When specifying options on the command line (especially passwords like `--rcon-password`), remeber that **every user on your server** can see the options you're using.
 This may not seem like a big problem if you're running a small private server, but it's still a good idea not to put passwords on the command line.

 However, there's a solution for this: All command-line parameters can be specified via environment variables instead.
 So for example, if you do ...